antononcube/SystemModeling/Projects/UnintendedConsequences/README.md

 streets, in houses, on the fields, and in the stables.
 The state authorities stepped in and promised a head fee for each dead cobra.
 At first, the situation changed according to expectations.
-The citizen's organized "cobra hunts" and the number of cobras dropped markedly.
+The citizens organized "cobra hunts" and the number of cobras dropped markedly.
 There was even a new profession that developed -- professional cobra hunters could be frequently seen.